-For the fiscal year ended March 31, 2021, revenue was posted at ¥1,875 million.
+For the fiscal year ended March 31, 2022, revenue was posted at ¥2,150 million.

 The Group's primary business of "rental and maintenances" improved steadily.
-Although the Group forecasts a short-term impact on the revenue from Cybernics Treatment and Neuro HALFIT services due to spreading of the COVID-19, it is also considered as a new opportunity of business.
+The Group recovered from the short-term impact on the revenue from Cybernics Treatment and Neuro HALFIT services due to spreading of the COVID-19 and recorded a significant growth in "Service".

-The graph below shows revenue for the last 3 years.
+The graph below shows revenue for the last 4 years.